ashbymichael/News/95503390-7b07-4561-b228-c3e3c8292bf3/content.md

 cover_photo_path: https://git.makeschool.com/MakeSchool-Tutorials/News/29d051ed19836a403812a45a5db83e6ad62c511d//95503390-7b07-4561-b228-c3e3c8292bf3/cover_photo.jpeg

 ---
 At Make School, we are very committed to our mission of empowering students to build products that will change the world.
 And today, we’re proud to announce a partnership with LATISM, an organization that has demonstrated its dedication to the same mission Make School holds dear.
-Through the hackathons LATISM has thrown and the encouragement it has provided to the Latino community, LATISM continually encourages community members ‘to use their creativity and programming skills [to improve the lives of others]’.
+Through the hackathons they’ve thrown and the encouragement they’ve provided to the Latino community, LATISM has continually encouraged community members ‘to use their creativity and programming skills [to improve the lives of others]’.
 Together, Make School and LATISM will be providing access to programming in order to encourage ‘Latino leaders to leverage technology and innovation’.

+In their post about this exciting partnership, LATISM explains:
+>”[W]e are proud to partner with another organization [that, like LATISM,] is leading the way in providing access to programming for everyone.
+Make School is a place where everyone is trying to change the world with technology.
+At Make School, education is focused on building apps and websites that improve the lives of those around you.
+Students learn the underlying computer science theory, development best practices and design principles that enable them to ship polished products.

+>This partnership is in alignment with LATISM’s commitment to educate and empower our Latino leaders to leverage technology and innovation to drive the changes that are needed in our community.

-And in honor of this extraordinary partnership, Make School is offering FIVE full-tuition scholarships for the Summer Academy to the LATISM community.
+>As part of this amazing partnership, Make School is offering FIVE full-tuition scholarships for the Summer Academy to our LATISM community!
+That’s a generous $7,000 scholarship per LATISM applicant.”

 You can read LATISM’s post about the partnership [here](http://latism.org/bringing-the-power-of-programming-to-latino-students-with-make-school/).